stibbons1990/hex/_posts/2024-11-03-ubuntu-studio-24-04-on-rapture-gaming-pc-and-more.md

 /dev/sda        5.5T  5.1T  370G  94% /home/raid
 tmpfs           3.2G  136K  3.2G   1% /run/user/1000
 ```
+### Fix boot for cloned Ubuntu Studio 22.04

+Contrary to initial expectaions, running `sudo update-grub` on the
-Running `sudo update-grub` did not help fix the root UUID for
+new 24.04 system did not help fix the root UUID for `nvme1n1p2`;
-`nvme1n1p2`; it actually *unfixed* the one that was correct!
+it actually *unfixed* the one that was correct!

 Instead, it is necessary to edit `/boot/grub/grub.cfg` as
 suggested in https://superuser.com/a/485763 and replace